cgreenhalgh/musiccodes/docs/fileformat.md

 - `projection` - `id` of `projection` applied to notes for matching with marker (v2)
 - `atStart` (boolean, default false), require code to appear at start of group
 - `atEnd` (boolean, default false), require code to appear at end of group
+- `inexact` (boolean, default false), use inexact matching, i.e. code can be triggered with some errors
+- `inexactParameters`, object, see below
 - `showDetail` (boolean, default ?), when code is detected show title prompt (`true`) or trigger action immediately (`false`)
 - `actions` (array or objects), action(s) to be triggered; each object should have a `url` and optionally a `channel` (default channel is '').
 - `action` (string, URL, deprecated - use `actions`), the action, e.g. target page to load, when code is detected (associated with default channel '')